funktionale-programmierung/bob2015/2017/en/cfp.md

 * persistent data structures and databases
 * types
 * formal methods for correctness and robustness
-* high-level abstractions for concurrency and parallelism
+* abstractions for concurrency and parallelism
 * metaprogramming
 * probabilistic programming
 * …  everything really that isn’t mainstream, but you think should be.